Portugal in the Reconquista: Truce, 1173–1178

-Portuguese raids in Almohad territory, 1178-1183
+The great Triana Raid, 1178

 Plan of the walls of Seville (top-left).
 Torre del Oro, former Almohad watchtower of Seville (top right).
 Almohad walls of Seville (below).

 Once the truce with the Muslims was over, prince Sancho led a great raid deep into Muslim territory.
 Troops gathered in Coimbra in the month of May and they included both infantry and cavalry drawn from the Order of Calatrava, the urban militias of the city as well as various other towns, such as Santarém, Lisbon and Évora, and the hosts of some of the main nobles in Portugal.
 It numbered about 2300 cavalry and 5000 footmen and was one of the largest forces mobilized by the Portuguese Crown so far.

 They plundered the Almohad-controlled regions of Beja.
 Making a wide circuit through the modern Spanish Extremadura, the Portuguese crossed Sierra Morena and reached Seville in November, however their host was insufficient to assault the great city.
 They camped a few kilometers west of Seville and routed an Almohad army dispatched to intercept them in a large pitched-battle outside the city.

 While the city lay on the left bank of the river, the Triana suburbs lay on the right bank and were connected by a bridge of barques close to the Torre del Oro.
 A tower overlooked the bridge.
 The suburbs were plundered and rich spoils captured.

 While en route back to Coimbra, Niebla and Gibraleón were raided.
 A detachment of 1400 light horsemen and the garrison of Alcácer do Sal routed an Almohad contingent from Beja and Serpa commanded by the qaids Ibn Wazir and Ibn Timsalit, both of whom were killed in action.
 The great Triana Raid was one of the most daring military operations conducted in the history of Portugal and allowed the prince Sancho to affirm himself as a worthy commander and heir to the throne.

-A few years later, in 1182/83 a new Portuguese expedition formed by local militias from Lisbon and Santarém sacked the Ajarafe, the land of villages and olive orchards to the west of Seville.
-They would take numerous captives.